jeffrey6557/CS205-Parallel-Computing-Project/README.md

 Thirdly, we tested the combined model.

 # Validation and Testing Methods

 Because of the time series nature of the high-frequency data, we employ a walk-forward method that is suited for back-testing financial time series model.
 For each rolling window, we search for the best hyperparameters (#layers, nodes, etc) in the "validation timestep", and then evaluate the performance in the "testing timestep".

 ![backtest](images/backtest.png)

-Figure 6: Walk-forward method for time series prediction
+*Figure 6: Walk-forward method for time series prediction.*

 The walk-foward method is implemented as follows: